jomic/cov-sim/README.md

 For the time being, there are **two** source files containing a `main` function, namely `cov-sim.cpp` and `matrix_test.cpp`.

-Before compile and run, do `make clean`.
-Then compile and run with default values by doing either of:
+Compile and run with default values by doing either of:

 - `tools/compileAndRun cov-sim`
 - `tools/compileAndRun matrix_test`